nicklockwood/FXJSON/README.md

 Purpose
 --------------

 FXJSON is a lightweight, reasonably fast JSON parser for iOS and Mac OS.
-It's not the fastest but it's fast enough, and it has some neat features:
+It's not the fastest but it's fast enough (see performance benchmarks below), and it has some neat features:

 - Fully ARC compatible (also works without ARC)
 - Simple - just one class and the code is easy to understand
 - No compiler warnings
 - Can optionally strip null values from dictionaries
 - Can optionally use NSJSONSerialization on iOS 5 and above
+- Can handle JSON with dangling commas in arrays/objects

 Supported iOS & SDK Versions